Sending and Receiving Packets

 So we’ve covered all the basic operations: creating a socket, binding it to a port, setting it to non-blocking, sending and receiving packets, and destroying the socket.

-But you’ll notice most of these operations are slightly platform dependent, and its pretty annoying to have to remember to #ifdef and do platform specifics each time you want to perform socket operations.
+But you’ll notice most of these operations are slightly platform dependent, and it’s pretty annoying to have to remember to #ifdef and do platform specifics each time you want to perform socket operations.

 We’re going to solve this by wrapping all our socket functionality up into a “Socket” class.
 While we’re at it, we’ll add an “Address” class to make it easier to specify internet addresses.
 This avoids having to manually encode or decode a “sockaddr_in” structure each time we send or receive packets.